ofthekings/cpp-game-engine-demo/README.md

 # C++ Game Engine (Finite State Machine)
 This repository documents the GameEngine module I designed and implemented for a team-based turn-based strategy game.
+It documents the architecture and implementation of the GameEngine module rather than a visual demo.

 ## My contribution
 * Designed and implemented the core GameEngine